2010 Copiapó mining accident: Tent city and the families

 Many members of the miners' families at Camp Hope were devout Catholics who prayed almost constantly for the men.
 As they waited, worried families erected memorials to the trapped men, lit candles and prayed.
 On a nearby hill overlooking the mine, the families placed 32 Chilean and one Bolivian flag to represent their stranded men.
 Small shrines were erected at the foot of each flag and amongst the tents, they placed pictures of the miners, religious icons and statues of the Virgin Mary and patron saints.

 María Segovia, the elder sister of drill operator Darío Segovia, became known as La Alcaldesa (the Mayoress) for her organizational skills and outspokenness.
 As the families became more organized, the government took steps to provide some comforts, eventually providing a more private area for the relatives to avoid constant interrogation by the energetic press corps.
 Infrastructure such as a kitchen, canteen area, sanitary facilities and security were later added.
 Bulletin boards sprouted up and the local government established shuttle bus stops.
 Over time a school house and children's play zones were built while volunteers worked to help feed the families.
 Clowns entertained the children and organizations provided emotional and spiritual comfort to the waiting families.
 Police and soldiers were brought in from Santiago to help maintain order and security with some patrolling the desert perimeter on horseback.
 In many respects the camp gradually grew into a small city.

 Rescue plans

 Exploratory boreholes were used to locate the trapped miners, with several of these subsequently used to supply the men.
 The Chilean government developed a comprehensive rescue plan modeled on the successful 2002 US Quecreek Mine rescue, itself based on the 1963 German Wunder von Lengede rescue operation.
 Both previous rescues had used a "rescue pod" or capsule to winch trapped miners to the surface one by one.
 Chilean rescue crews planned to use at least three drilling technologies to create bore holes wide enough to raise the miners in custom-designed rescue pods as quickly as possible.
-"The mine is old and there is concern of further collapses", Henry Laas, managing director of Murray & Roberts Cementation, one of the companies involved in the rescue operation, said, "The rescue methodology therefore has to be carefully designed and implemented."
+Henry Laas – managing director of Murray & Roberts Cementation, one of the companies involved in the rescue operation – said that "the mine is old and there is concern of further collapses", and that "the rescue methodology therefore has to be carefully designed and implemented."